nbrockington/vnn/README.md

 ![Show Structure](220702_unitfeatures_spheres.png)

-Neural network/backpropagation/optimisation code comes from Andrew Ng's Coursera ML course https://www.coursera.org/learn/machine-learning
+Based on the neural network/backpropagation/optimisation code from the previous Octave/MATLAB iteration of Andrew Ng's Coursera ML course https://www.coursera.org/learn/machine-learning

 * Generation and visualisation of cluster and sphere datasets
 * Visualisation of cost function during learning
-* Visualisation of neural network structure and unit filters before and after learning
+* Visualisation of neural network structure, unit filters, and categorisation of dataset space before and after learning

 ... are my own work.